newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/electrical-business-license.md

 licenseCertificationClassification: PERMIT
 agencyId: nj-consumer-affairs
 agencyAdditionalContext: Board of Electrical Contractors
+licenseName: ""
 divisionPhone: 973-504-6410
 webflowType: business-license
 webflowId: 6414793c685ea9e0d858aa8f
 ---

 ## Application Requirements

-*  `Certificate of formation|certificate-formation`
+- `Certificate of formation|certificate-formation`
-* Business address
+- Business address
-*  `Surety bond|surety-bond` for $1000
+- `Surety bond|surety-bond` for $1000
-* Certificate of general liability insurance for a minimum of $300,000
+- Certificate of general liability insurance for a minimum of $300,000
-* Licensed electrician name and signature
+- Licensed electrician name and signature
-* Name and address for all the business owners
+- Name and address for all the business owners
-* List of all the names of business officers and anyone who owns 10% or more of stock in the business
+- List of all the names of business officers and anyone who owns 10% or more of stock in the business

 :::callout{ showHeader="false" headerText="" showIcon="true" calloutType="informational" }